lbechberger/LearningPsychologicalSpaces/README.md

 - `-e` or `--export`: If this flag is set and an export directory is given, then the created MDS vectors will be exported in csv files into the given export directory.
 - `-p` or `--plot`: If this flag is set, a plot of stress over the number of dimensions is displayed to the user.
 - `-m` or `--metric`: If this flag is set, *metric* MDS is used instead of *nonmetric* MDS (which is the default).
+- `-s` or `--seed`: Specify a seed for the random number generator in order to make the results deterministic.
+If no seed is given, then the random number generator is not seeded.

-### Visualizing the Resuling Space
+### Visualizing the Resuling Spaces

-The script `visualize.py` can be used to create two-dimensional plots of the resulting space.
+The script `visualize.py` can be used to create two-dimensional plots of the resulting MDS spaces.
 You can execute it as follows from the project's root directory:
 ```
-python code/mds/visualize.py path/to/vectors.csv path/to/output/folder/ n_dims
+python code/mds/visualize.py path/to/vector_folder path/to/output_folder/
 ```
-The script reads in the vectors from the `vectors.csv` file, creates two-dimensional plots for all pairs of dimensions, and stores them in the given output folder. `n_dims` tells the script how many dimensions there are in the space.
+The script reads in the vectors from all csv files in the `vector_folder`, creates two-dimensional plots for all pairs of dimensions, and stores them in the given output folder.

 The script takes the following optional arguments:
 - `-i` or `--image_folder`: Path to a folder where the images of the items are stored.
 If this is given, then the images from this folder are used in the visualization.
 If no image folder is given, then data points are labeled with their item ID.